Christof/vim_tips/vim_tips.md

 Ex commands, the default range is the entire file (`%`) and not the current line (`.`).
 The pattern is part of the search history and can be left black for using the last search pattern.
-If the command is not specified, vim uses `:print` as default.
+If the command is not specified, Vim uses `:print` as default.
 The command can be executed by all lines not matching the pattern when `:global!` or `vglobal` is used.

 For example to delete everything but the content of html tags, one could use the following command: `:g/\v\<\/?\w+>/d`.
 Another example is to collect all TODO items in a register.
 First all TODO items in a file could be displayed with: `:g/TODO`.
 Before using the register "a, it is cleared with `qaq`.
-Now the TODO itmes can be added to the
+Now the TODO items can be added to the
 register: `:g/TODO/yank A` and afterwards displayed using `:reg a`.
 This approach scales well in combination with `:argdo` and `:bufdo` for multiple files.
 A complex example is to sort the properties of each rule